PHSAServiceOperationsCenter/PHSA-SOC/docs/source/mail_collector/alerts.rst

 All email alerts can be fully disabled at the subscription level.
 See :ref:`Mail Collector Subscriptions` for details.

+All alerts can be disabled at the :ref:`Mail Collector Subscriptions` level.

-All alerts can be disabled at the :ref`Periodic Tasks` level.
+All alerts can be disabled at the :ref:`Celery Periodic Tasks` level unless otherwise specified.

 Alerts (and/or warnings) can be raised for the following objects: